YangCatalog/backend/documentation/source/index.html.md

     "last-name":"foo",
     "email": "foo-bar@bar.com",
     "password": "something secret"
+  },
+  "id": "1"
 }
-}
 ```

-This endpoint serves to add a new user to any database that we have in yangcatalog.org (users or users_temp database).
+This endpoint serves to add a new user to the database.
 This is used with the admin UI.

 ### HTTP Request